 MOD APT/37A8/1

-RESOLUTION 44 (Rev. Geneva, 2022)
+RESOLUTION 44 (Rev. New Delhi, 2024)

 Bridging the standardization gap between developing1 and developed countries

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet 2016; Geneva, 2022)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet 2016; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 considering

-a) that Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference includes under the objectives of the ITU Telecommunication Standardization Sector (ITU-T) the promotion of active participation of the membership, in particular developing countries, in the definition and adoption of non-discriminatory international standards (ITU-T Recommendations) with a view to bridging the standardization gap;
+a) that Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference includes under the objectives of the ITU Telecommunication Standardization Sector (ITU-T) the promotion of active participation of the membership, in particular developing countries, in the definition and adoption of non-discriminatory international standards (ITU-T Recommendations) to bridge the standardization gap;

-b) Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;
+b) Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;

-c) Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;
+c) Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;

-d) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing;
+d) Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing;

-e) Resolution 169 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the admission of academia to participate in the work of the Union;
+e) Resolution 169 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the admission of academia to participate in the work of the Union;

-f) Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the strategy for the coordination of efforts among the three Sectors of the Union;
+f) Resolution 191 (Rev.Bucharest, 2022) of the Plenipotentiary Conference, on the strategy for the coordination of efforts among the three Sectors of the Union;

 g) Resolution 195 (Busan, 2014) of the Plenipotentiary Conference, on the implementation of the Smart Africa Manifesto;

-h) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things and smart sustainable cities and communities;
+h) Resolution 197 (Rev.Bucharest, 2022) of the Plenipotentiary Conference, on facilitating the Internet of Things and smart sustainable cities and communities;

+i) Resolution 5 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the actives of the Union;

-i) Resolution 34 (Rev. Geneva, 2022) of this assembly, on voluntary contributions;
+j) Resolution 34 (Rev. Geneva, 2022) of this assembly, on voluntary contributions;

-j) Resolution 67 (Rev. Geneva, 2022) of this assembly, on use in ITU-T of the languages of the Union on an equal footing,
+k) Resolution 67 (Rev. Geneva, 2022) of this assembly, on the use in of the languages of the Union on an equal footing within ITU-T;

+l) Resolution 74 (Rev. Geneva, 2022) of this assembly, on enhancing the participation of Sector Members,

 recognizing